-Also S3 doesn’t support HTTPS/TLS/SSL, you need a CloudFront distribution.
-CloudFront is a CDN for AWS so it caches the static content of our site (all of it) and spreads them around the globe to make the site more responsive.
+Also, S3 doesn’t support HTTPS/TLS/SSL: you need a CloudFront distribution.
+CloudFront is a CDN for AWS so it caches the static contents of our site (all of it) and spreads them around the globe to make the site more responsive.
 We created the distribution and used Amazon Certificate Manager (ACM) to get our TLS certificate issued.
 ACM will handle our renewals for us too, so we shouldn’t have an outage (fingers crossed) when we forget to renew the certificate by October 19, 2019.

 CloudFront has some odd behaviors too.
 It doesn’t know how to redirect responses when user enters an incorrect web path.
 These means that when a user requests

 /rants/index.html it would work, but a request for